-We engaged Unchained to conduct due diligence of the risk of modern slavery practices on our top 10 labour hire providers by spend.
+We engaged Unchained to conduct due diligence of the risk of modern slavery practices on our top 10 suppliers by spend providing goods and services in explosives, clothing (workwear), PPE and cleaning.

-Each labour-hire provider was required to complete a comprehensive Self-Assessment Questionnaire (SAQ) which requested information on their: employment arrangements; responsible sourcing audits or certifications; specific risks related to worker rights; assessment and management of modern slavery risk; and grievance and remediation processes.
+Each vendor was required to complete an industryspecific Self-Assessment Questionnaire (SAQ) which requested information on their employment arrangements; responsible sourcing audits or certifications; specific risks related to worker rights; assessment and management of modern slavery risk; and grievance and remediation processes.

-Based on the ten labour hire providers' responses, the risk of workplace exploitation to the degree of modern slavery practices was assessed as low.
-The responses however revealed a varying degree of maturity in their approach to assessing and managing modern slavery risk, largely reflective of organisational size.
+Based on the ten supplier responses, the risk of workplace exploitation within the Australian operations to the degree of modern slavery practices was assessed as low

+Assessing and addressing modern slavery risks continued continued